 Most festive offense: The absolute worst thing about this film is the realization that there are actually some people out there willing to choke it down and go on their merry way.
 From the YouTube comments: “The first one was way better.
 But still its OK movie its worth a rental. :) happy holidays every one.”
 This is the voice of a person who has never disliked a film in his life—anything with moving pictures that drowns out the horror of sentience for another 90 minutes is A-OK by him.

-Every bad Christmas movie list needs at least one Christian “war on Christmas” movie, and Last Ounce of Courage may well be the worst one ever made, unless Saving Christmas truly is everything it’s cracked up to be.
+Every bad Christmas movie list needs at least one genuine Christian “war on Christmas” movie, and Last Ounce of Courage may well be the worst one ever made—Saving Christmas wishes it could be this demented.
 Regardless, this film is truly an amazing viewing experience, packed with conservative dogma that is so clumsily ham-fisted that one can’t help but wonder who the writer thought would possibly be simple-minded enough to not realize the attempted manipulation at work.
-The plot centers around an archetypal American hero/veteran/grandfather/town mayor who decides it’s up to him to “bring Christmas back” to a city that has banned all displays of festive merriment for reasons that are unclear—but Satan would surely approve.
+The plot centers around an archetypal American hero/veteran/grandfather/town mayor who decides it’s up to him to “bring Christmas back” to a city that has banned all displays of festive merriment for reasons that are totally unclear—but Satan would surely approve.
 Will he be able to affix a big cross with the word “Jesus” on it to a building downtown in time to save the planet from what is surely imminent destruction?

 Most festive offense: In the film’s climactic emotional moment, the veteran’s Bieber-coifed grandson who has learned The True Meaning of Christmas hijacks the junior high school pageant to show a recently discovered video recorded by his dead soldier father from Afghanistan.
 In front of a crowd of strangers, he plays the video, which ends with his father wishing them “Merry Christmas” before being blown to pieces by an incoming mortar.
 Yes.
 The kid screens a snuff film during a junior high Christmas pageant.
 And then everyone stands and applauds.